QuantEcon/lecture-source-py/source/rst/getting_started.rst

-**All of what follows assumes that you adopt this recommendation!**.
+**All of what follows assumes that you adopt this recommendation!**